50 years of family values

 4.15.
 The Company reserve the right to revoke credit terms on any account which has been inactive for a 12 month period.

 5.1.
-All risk in the Goods shall pass to the Buyer upon Delivery.
-Any return of the Goods or part thereof from the Buyer’s premises to the Company’s premise shall be at the risk of the Buyer unless such Goods are carried by the Company or its agent.
+All risk in the Goods shall pass to the Buyer upon Delivery before Despatch or loading.
+Any return of the Goods or part thereof from the Buyer’s premises to the Company’s premises shall be at the risk of the Buyer unless such Goods are carried by the Company or its agent.

 5.4.
 Estimates of Delivery and Despatch are subject to revision when ordering information which is complete to the satisfaction of the Company is received by the Company.
 Any times and dates quoted for Delivery or Despatch shall be estimates only.
 Accordingly, time of Delivery or Despatch shall not be of the essence.

 5.5.
 The Company shall not be liable for any loss whatsoever or howsoever arising caused by non-Delivery or non-Despatch of the Goods or by failure to Deliver Goods on the date stated by or on behalf of the Company.